kohei-us/mdds/doc/multi_type_vector/examples/cloning/cloning-stateful.rst

 specialization for that block, and applies it to the elements strictly in the order they are stored in the block.
-If an exception is thrown mid-way through a block, the partially built copy of the block gets destroyed, which in turn destroys the values cloned up to that point.
+If an exception is thrown mid-way through a block, the partially built copy of the block gets destroyed, which in turn destroys the values cloned up to that point; any preceding blocks that have already been cloned get destroyed as well, leaving no leaked values.
 Thanks to the first two guarantees, the ``operator()`` of a specialization may be non-const, which allows the cloner to carry state across the elements of a block while cloning.